mindkin/hourfleet/docs/webhooks.md

 There are many of these URL endpoints (we call them) on the internet to receive these kinds of notifications.

 For example, some people have their own websites or web services that they can modify to receive these notifications.
-Some people have built their own cloud apps that can be added to to receive these notifications for them (i.e. Azure Functions, or Amazon Lambdas, etc.).
+Some people have built their own cloud apps that can be added to to receive these notifications for them (i.e. Azure Functions, or Amazon Lambdas etc.).

 For those not so technically savvy that require that level of functionality, there are services out there (like [Zapier.com](www.zapier.com) and [Automate.io](www.automate.io)) that can receive the notification from Hourfleet, and relay that notification to another app that you might already use (like: Slack, Intercom, or email inbox, etc.) effectively turning Hourfleet into another source of notifications that you already have in your business.